IGNF/FLAIR/index.md

 <tbody>
   <tr>
     <td></td>
     <td colspan="2" style="text-align: center; padding: 2% 8% 2% 8%">We are committed to supporting research and fostering innovation in the fields of Earth Observation.
-For any question concerning the data, their access and exploitation, as well as for any idea of future datasets or suggestion of topics, simply contact us at the address: <a href = "mailto:ai-challenge@ign.fr?subject=FLAIR - AI challenge @IGN">ai-challenge@ign.fr</a></td>
+For any question concerning the data, their access and exploitation, as well as for any idea of future datasets or suggestion of topics, simply contact us at the address: <a href = "mailto:flair@ign.fr?subject=FLAIR @IGN">ai-challenge@ign.fr</a></td>
     <td></td>
   </tr>
   <tr>